Phone: (916) 445-4753

 Kyoko started working for the Senate in April 2004.
 She is responsible for many administrative tasks supporting the Executive Director, in cooperation with the other Senate staff members.
 Her duties include uploading the senate publications and resolutions to the website and maintenance of them in the database.
 She likes to travel back to Japan to see her family and old friends.

-SELENA SILVA, Program SPecialist
+SELENA SILVA, PROGRAM MANAGER

 Selena joined the Academic Senate in August 2019 as the Administrative Assistant providing administrative support for the Course Identification Numbering System (C-ID).
-Her current role is the Program Specialist and is primarily responsible for supporting the day-to-day administration of the Academic Senate’s grant programs.
+Her current role is the Program Manager and is primarily responsible for managing the day-to-day administration of the Academic Senate’s grant programs.
 She received her bachelor's degree in Community and Regional Development from the University of California Davis.
 She enjoys knitting, crocheting, gaming, and playing with her cat.

-Edie Martinelli, EVENTs manager
+Edie Martinelli, Events Manager

 Edie has been with the Academic Senate on and off since 2015.
 With a BA in Broadcast Communications from San Francisco State, she has over 20 years of Events Management experience in both the corporate and nonprofit sectors, domestically and internationally.
 She prides herself on planning seamless and cost-effective events.
 In her spare time, she loves traveling, spending time skiing and boating in Lake Tahoe and attends a variety of live music festivals.